saltstack/salt/doc/ref/cli/salt-call.rst

     Set this directory as the base pillar root.
 Can be specified more than once to include multiple base pillar roots.

+.. option:: --states-dir=STATES_DIR

+    Set this directory to search for additional states.
+Can be specified more than once to include multiple states directories.

 .. option:: --retcode-passthrough

     Exit with the salt call retcode and not the salt binary retcode